HarshadRanganathan/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

 ## General Tips

-- Try what works for your team
+- **Adapt to Your Team:** Implement strategies that work best for your team’s unique needs and dynamics.

-- Do a round table with all team members to garner their thoughts and reach a collective conclusion - avoid being authoritative
+- **Collaborative Decision-Making:** Conduct roundtable discussions with all team members to gather their input and reach a collective conclusion.
+Avoid being overly authoritative.

-- Sometimes what the majority suggests isn't always the best solution - at those times enforce authority and guide the team in the right direction
+- **Authority When Needed:** If the majority’s suggestion isn’t ideal, don’t hesitate to guide the team and enforce the best direction.

-- Improve things step by step - you can't change the culture overnight
+- **Incremental Improvement:** Focus on gradual improvements.
+Changing team culture and processes takes time.

-- Place trust in the team members - avoid micro management (use only when necessary)
+- **Trust Your Team:** Foster trust and avoid micromanaging.
+Intervene only when absolutely necessary.

-- Market your team's work
+- **Promote Your Team’s Work:** Highlight and market your team’s achievements and contributions.

-- Give credit where credit's due
+- **Acknowledge Contributions:** Always give credit where it’s due to recognize team members' efforts and foster a positive environment.

 {% include donate.html %}